-Durkan says city’s relationship with Amazon much improved a year after head tax
+Mayor Durkan says Amazon’s relationship with Seattle City Hall much improved a year after head tax

 “We had to keep focusing on what are those positive things we could do, even through that period of time that was difficult,” Durkan said, citing Amazon’s support of her Seattle Promise program to offer graduates of the city’s public high schools two years of tuition help at community and technical colleges, which offer training in the building trades among other subjects.

-Durkan’s calendar, obtained by The Seattle Times through public disclosure requests, shows six meetings with senior Amazon executives through the first five months of 2019.
-These include breakfasts scheduled with general counsel David Zapolsky, Amazon Web Services (AWS) chief executive Andy Jassy and senior vice president of corporate affairs Jay Carney, and a coffee with Amazon board member Jamie Gorelick.
+Durkan’s calendar, obtained by The Seattle Times through public-disclosure requests, shows six meetings with senior Amazon executives through the first five months of 2019.
+These include breakfasts scheduled with general counsel David Zapolsky, Amazon Web Services (AWS) Chief Executive Andy Jassy and senior vice president of corporate affairs Jay Carney, and a coffee with Amazon board member Jamie Gorelick.

 Durkan meets regularly with community and business leaders, her calendar shows, but few, if any businesses had more frequent one-on-one contacts scheduled with the mayor so far this year than Amazon.

-Earlier this week, Durkan visited the under-construction offices of two other major tech companies expanding in the city, Apple and Expedia, which are making space for up to 3,000 and 4,900 employees, respectively.
+Earlier this week, Durkan visited the under-construction offices of two other major tech companies expanding in the city, Apple and Expedia, which are making space for more than 3,000 and 4,500 employees, respectively.

-The re:Invent tower alone can accommodate 5,000 employees, approximately the number Amazon had in Seattle in 2010 when it began consolidating its headquarters at the north end of downtown in the South Lake Union and Denny Regrade neighborhoods.
-It has built or leased 46 others since, amassing a real estate footprint of 11.5 million square feet.
+The re:Invent tower alone can accommodate 5,000 employees, approximately the number Amazon had in Seattle in 2010 when it began consolidating its offices in the South Lake Union and Denny Regrade neighborhoods.
+It has built or leased 46 others since, amassing a real-estate footprint of 11.5 million square feet.
 Amazon has well over 45,000 Seattle employees now and some 10,000 job openings in the city.

 Meanwhile, it’s poised to add space for several thousand more across the lake in Bellevue.

-The re:Invent building, named for the company’s annual cloud computing conference, will mainly serve employees in the AWS division.
+The re:Invent building, named for the company’s annual cloud-computing conference, will mainly serve employees in the AWS division.

 “More than 10 years ago, we decided we want to be a part of this neighborhood, a part of this city,” Amazon vice president of global real estate John Schoettler said.
 “We made a conscious decision to grow in downtown Seattle instead of building our own confined campus in the suburbs.”